leosalass/fastify-bolerplate/README.md

 Credits to the authors of the plugins for facilitating the development of this project.

 ## Developer
 Leonardo Salas is a systems engineer and specializes in full-stack development.
-In addition to developing and selling WordPress websites through his official website, Immersion Interactive.
+In addition to developing and selling WordPress websites through his official website, [Immersion Interactive](https://immersioninteractive.com/).

 ## Support
 If you need help or support for this project, please feel free to contact the developer.
-You can reach him through the support channels on his official website, [Immersion Interactive](https://immersioninteractive.com/).
+You can reach him through the support channels on his official website.

 # Thank you for your interest in this project!